API Documentation

 4. Handle Errors Gracefully

 FormTrackr tracking should never block your form submission.
-Wrap tracking calls in try-catch blocks and log errors without failing the user's form submission.
+Wrap tracking calls in try-catch blocks.

 Rate Limiting